-Dimitar Berbatov brought craft to the Tottenham goalscorers.
+Dimitar Berbatov brought craft to the Tottenham goalscorers when he signed from Bayer Leverkusen in 2006.
 Berbatov had an awareness of all that was going on around him and could create goals as well as score himself.
 He was a tremendous presence in the Spurs front line and was such an important player, that his sudden decision to go to Manchester United, left a great void in the team.

 My first choice has to be Jimmy Greaves – Tottenham have never had a better or more natural goalscorer.
 The second choice is more difficult as there are so many to choose from.
 Although they didn’t really form a great partnership in their time together at White Hart Lane due to his early injuries, I would select Martin Chivers for the power, strength, goals and form he brought to the success of the early 1970s.

 From the strikers listed, please select the best two who you have seen playing for Spurs.
 If there is anyone you think should have been on the list, please add his name in the comments at the end of the page and also let me know your views on Tottenham’s strikers over the years.